datacarpentry/image-processing/_episodes/04-drawing.md

 original image and create the mask in the same way as before:

 ~~~
-"""
- * Python program to apply a mask to an image.
- *
-"""
-import numpy as np
-import skimage.io
-import skimage.draw

 # Load the original image
 image = skimage.io.imread("maize-roots.tif")